johndunne2019/pands-problem-set/README.md

 This file contains my solution to problem 5 on the problem set.
 This program asks the user to input any positive integer and it tells the user if it is a prime number or not.
 A prime number is a whole number greater than 1 divisible only by itself and 1.
 If a number is divisible by any other number it is not a prime number.
 In this solution a range is established between 2 and one less than the number inputted by the user.
 A for loop with an if statement embedded will run for each number in the range to detect if any number in the range is divisible by the number inputted in which case the number is proven not to be a prime.
 If no divisor is detected in the if statement the break keyword has been used to break out of the loop and an else statement runs to tell the user the number is a prime.
 I have also added a feature whereby if the user enters a number less than or equal to 1 they are prompted to enter only a number greater than 1.
 After watching the week 7 lecture "fstrings" I returned to this solution and changed the format of my output messaged to return the number entered by the user in curly braces.

 **Further reading and references**
-* This code is adapted from the example we covered in the week 4 lecture on break and continue keywords - https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops
+* This program is adapted from the example we covered in the week 4 lecture on break and continue keywords: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops
 * I have also added a feature whereby if the user enters a number less than or equal to 1 they are prompted to enter only a positive number.
 * Break: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops and https://www.w3schools.com/python/python_while_loops.asp